NPO Novator: Surface-to-surface missile systems

 In April 2010, Jane's Defence Weekly reported the development of the Club-K containerised version of the Club cruise missile family, with either four of Novator's anti-ship missiles or land-attack missiles in a 40 ft shipping container.
 The missiles are revealed when the Universal Launch Module (erector) tilts up to the vertical.
 The containers can be carried on ships, trains and road haulage trucks.

+In December 2017 it was revealed that Novator's new product the 9M729 cruise missile was believed by the US National Security Council to be in violation of the 1987 Intermediate-range Nuclear Forces treaty.